 In order to help provide nutritious meals to their Los Angeles neighbors, Rare Global started a virtual fundraiser called the Rare Global Virtual Food Drive.

 2. Virtual run and walk

 For 36 years this group has been raising money for Pajaro Valley Shelter Services with an annual race.
-This year they started 36-Year-Old Mother’s Day Run & Walk Goes VIRTUAL! to take the tradition virtual.
+This year they started a Mother’s Day Run & Walk fundraiser to take the tradition virtual.

 3. Virtual bike ride